cubexch/ws-api/generated/md/src/market_data.md

----
-title: Market Data API
-pageTitle: Cube - Market Data API
+# WebSocket: Market Data API
-description: Trade crypto at microsecond speeds, so your market maker code never miss a tick.
----

 ## market_data.proto
 This schema defines the Protobuf messages used for communication with the